kenjirou2/Xenon/README.md

-**Xenon** is a lightweight multi protocol reverse shell written entirely in C.
+**Xenon** is a lightweight multi-protocol reverse shell written entirely in C.
 The project focuses on **performance, minimal dependencies, and stealth**.

 Unlike many similar projects that rely solely on simple socket communication, Xenon also implements **manual map DLL injection**, allowing it to inject its own DLL directly into a target process.